-Benefits of staying at home

-rotelitial risks of staying at home Will the CYP's care needs be met?
+Benefits of staying at home Potential risks of staying at home Minimizes risk to the CYP's health, especially for those with underlying health conditions.
+Will the CYP's care needs be met?
 What needs to change so that they can be?
+CYP is with familiar people at an unsettling time.
 Strain to family of having to care for child around the clock.
-Potential risk to siblings and parents, if CYP has behaviours of concern.
-Potential benefits of being at school Continued routine may reduce confusion and distress to child.
+School staff and other health and care professionals involved with child will be able to provide support including resources and safe and well checks Potential risk to siblings and parents, if CYP has behaviours of concern.
+Potential risks of being at school Potential benefits of being at school Risk of catching virus, given proximity to larger group of adults and other CYP, many of whom are children of frontline key workers.
+Continued routine may reduce confusion and distress to child.
+Staffing capacity may mean the setting cannot safely meet CYP's needs.
 Staff have training on approaches and strategies that support emotional regulation.
 Protective for families at risk of family breakdown.
+School routine is significantly different, which is likely to cause confusion/distress for CYP with SEND.
 Protects child, siblings or other family members from risk involved in staying at home.